keycole/homework01-refactoring/README.md

 Line 59 - Changed div to aside using semantic HTML and modified class name.

-Line 60, 68, 75 - Change dive to article and modify class to consolidate the class name for all children of the aside.
+Line 60, 68, 75 - Change div to article and modify class to consolidate the class name for all children of the aside.

 Line 63, 70, 77 - Added empty alt tags to instruct screen readers to skip icons that do not add to the information on the page.